SQL Server 2005 will no longer be supported by Microsoft as of 12 April 2016.

 For example, if you upgrade a SQL Server 2005 instance to SQL Server 2012, you can still run the database in compatibility level 90, which is equivalent to SQL Server 2005.

-In fact, SQL Server 2014 will allow you to attach a SQL Server 2005 database, but the minimum compatibility level will be automatically updated to 100 (Source).
+In fact, both SQL Server 2014 and 2016 allow you to attach a SQL Server 2005 database, but the minimum compatibility level will be automatically updated (Source).

 |Installed Version||Can Upgrade To||Compatibility Level|